Notgnoshi/notgnoshi.github.io/_posts/2015-10-09-maximization-problem.md

 ---
 layout: post
 title: Area Maximization Problem
+meta: Maximizing the ration of one area to another.
 ---

 At the most recent math club meeting on campus we solved the following problem.
 It was a group effort, though largely just the work of our president was what was helpful.
 One of the professors asked me to write up our solution, which I will duplicate here.
 This is slightly more polished than what I first submitted because both the club president and our faculty advisor proposed changes.
 Enough rambling.